WillW983/UDM-2022/Assignment 3/Questions.md

 ![alt text](https://github.com/WillW983/UDM-2022/blob/main/Assignment%203/19.png?raw=true)
 ![alt text](https://github.com/WillW983/UDM-2022/blob/main/Assignment%203/diff.png?raw=true)

-Compare the outputs for 2013 and 2019.
-What are some visible differences between these two time periods?

-Using the quick OSM plugin, download OSM data (whatever keys you think make most sense) for Singapore.
-Filter through the data and display the data that makes most sense to you.

-Maps:
+When comparing the maps of 2013 and 2019, the first thing that stands out is the central black area and how the surrounding areas all got brighter.
+The central area turned out to a large reservior and park which is unlikely to be developed which matches the darker area as there is not lights there.
+The brighter lights surrounding the area in the 2019 map suggests that significant development in the surrounding area.

+Maps from OSM data:
 ![alt text](https://github.com/WillW983/UDM-2022/blob/main/Assignment%203/landuse.png?raw=true)
 ![alt text](https://github.com/WillW983/UDM-2022/blob/main/Assignment%203/landuse_light.png?raw=true)

-If you feel it’s needed, browse online for more data which could help you understand the growth in nighttime lights between 2013 and 2019

-Using the data and raster files you acquired for Singapore imagine you were asked by a retail store chain to provide an analysis of which areas of Singapore are experiencing the most economic growth:
+Analysis of which areas of Singapore are experiencing the most economic growth:

 can you tell a compelling story as to what type of trends accrued in Singapore between 2013 and 2019?